NitorCreations/OperationChina2013/README.md

 # Developer Oriented Presentation Engine #

 This repository contains a presentation engine that is meant to run on the Raspberry Pi and a sample presentation with a reasonable amount of slides.
+The general idea is that you can write your presentation with [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and then build that into a zip file that you can then run on any platform that runs JavaFX.

 ## Background ##